Accessibility and Website Information Skip Site Wide Navigation Skip to Content City Seal | HomeCity of San Diego | Home

 The Commission has collected websites with valuable information about programs that have been evaluated and are considered best practices.

-The Office of Justice Programs has a model programs guide that are recommended to communities.
-Bureau of Justice has a Center for program evaluation.
+The Office of Justice Programs has a Model Programs Guide that is recommended to communities.
+The U.S. Department of Justice has a center for program evaluation.

 2009 Commission Workplan